 The rules, applications, theory, and culture of contract law have developed over roughly four and a half centuries.
-The aim of this text is to provide the material necessary for you to (a) develop some understanding of contract law rules as they originally developed, and (b) confirm and expand that understanding with examples from the twentieth and twenty-first centuries.
+Some of the authorities we study will be reports of cases from the 1500s-these are the authorities that created the rules, and they still give the best descriptions of those rules and the reasons the rules exist.
 Most of our common law of contract is traceable to one of two sources: (1) English common law developed from the practices of the English royal courts between 1500 and 1800, and (2) the combination of Roman law and Aristotelian personality theory worked out by sixteenth century scholars in Spain and later adopted as an overarching legal theory by European scholars in the 1600s and 1700s.
 These two sets of authority were then combined in the 1800s as judges in the new American republic gathered what they thought was the best in legal wisdom from around the world.